 In the root, I had nearly 1000 files with the following naming schema:

 L1T1-page01.cfm (standing for lesson 1, topic 1, page 1).
-All together there are 8 lessons, each lesson has multiple topics, and each topic has multiple pages.
+All together the project has 8 lessons, each lesson has several topics, and each topic has several pages.

 I needed to move these files from the root and into organized folders:

 L1T1-page01.cfm would live at

 git mv these files myself; a new-to-me command.